ddev/ddev/docs/users/troubleshooting.md

 In this case, you can

 1. Reconfigure the DNS server to allow DNS Rebinding.
 Many Fritzbox routers have added default DNS Rebinding disallowal, and they can be reconfigured to allow it, see [issue](https://github.com/drud/ddev/issues/2409#issuecomment-686718237).
+If you have the local dnsmasq DNS server it may also be configured to disallow DNS rebinding, but it's a simple change to a configuration directive to allow it.
 2. Most computers can use most relaxed DNS resolution if they are not on corporate intranets that have non-internet DNS.
 So for example, the computer can be set to use 8.8.8.8 (Google) or 1.1.1.1 (Cloudflare) for DNS name resolution.
 3. If you have control of the router, you can usually change its DHCP settings to choose a DNS server to a public, relaxed DNS server as in #2.
 4. You can live with ddev trying to edit the /etc/hosts file, which it only has to do when a new name is added to a project.